tldr-pages/tldr/pages/linux/flameshot.md

 # flameshot

-> Screenshot utility with a gui interface.
+> Screenshot utility with a GUI.
 > Supports basic image editing, such as text, shapes, colors, and imgur.
 > More information: <https://flameshot.js.org>.

-- Launch flameshot in gui mode:
+- Launch flameshot in GUI mode:

 `flameshot launcher`